LunchTable/SoundCloud-mp3-to-ogg/README.md

 * Edit [config.json](config.json) with your SoundCloud API key
 * Run the app `node app.js`

+## Upstart

+To use [upstart](http://upstart.ubuntu.com/) to run the streamer:

+1. Modify `stream.conf` with correct paths to this repo on your machine.
+2. Copy `stream.conf` to `/etc/init/stream.conf`
+3. Start streamer `sudo start stream`

 ## Known Limitations

 At its current state, no duration information gets passed along to the browser, making it impossible to skip ahead in a track.
 Because of this, we recommend still putting the SoundCloud mp3 `<source>` first, so that mp3-supporting browser users don't experience this shortcoming.